the-turing-game/the-source-and-comments/README.md

 pursuit of tenure track positions and steady income.
-As it turned out the unknown author had already done that and posted a pretty exhaustive overview under the title [Turing Test](https://singularity2030.ch/wp-content/uploads/2016/07/Wiki-Book-on-Turing-Test.pdf) on the 'singularity2030' website.
+As it turned out the unknown author had already done that and posted a pretty exhaustive overview under the title [Turing Test](https://singularity2030.ch/wp-content/uploads/2016/07/Wiki-Book-on-Turing-Test.pdf) on the 'singularity2030' website (or [This copy](https://github.com/the-turing-game/the-source-and-comments/blob/main/Wiki-Book-on-Turing-Test.pdf) of it, in case the site has been long gone when you are reading this.
 As Richard Feinman used to say: "If somebody has done it already - so the better for me."
 The article is pretty exhaustive and can enlighten your winding path through the layers of fossilized 'interpretations' and sedimentary rocks of 'objections'.